-Our research focuses on the computational understanding and engineering of complex systems.
-For example, we work on better understanding of the evolution of bacteria, on computational modelling of neural systems, on evidence based engineering of software systems, and on the development of novel computational intelligence methods for engineering applications.
-We expect that the impact of our research will be significant.
+We focus on research that has the potential to have a significant impact on the computational understanding and engineering of complex systems.
 Our research facilitates biomedical innovations that improve the quality of life for many people.
-Our work paves the way for software engineering innovations that improve the security, reliability and quality of computing devices and services used in everyday life and industrial settings as well.
+The research we conduct paves the way for world leading software engineering innovations that improve the security, reliability and quality of computing devices and services used in industry.

 Our research themes

 We use computational modelling and analysis to understand how neural systems work and to design engineering solutions for biomedical problems that involve abnormal or lacking neural control.